cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ###### Camouflage and Disguise

 This specialization focuses on the use of visual deception to avoid detection.
-It includes the creation and use of disguises, make-up and prosthetics to alter appearance and blend into different social settings or environments.
+It includes the creation and use of disguises, make-up, and prosthetics to alter appearance and blend into different social settings or environments.
 It also covers the use of natural and artificial materials for camouflage in a variety of terrains.
 Specialists in this